Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Lore and Linked Info/Beast People.md

 ---
 # Summary
 - ==Native to Iyresa==?
 - The Beast People specialize in hunting and combat.
-They tend to stray away from the use of magic and stick to their natural ability to get ar
+They tend to stray away from the use of magic and stick to their natural ability to get around.
+- They have heightened senses, such as sight, smell and hearing, to use to their advantages when hunting or when in combat.
-- Many professions among the race include being adventurers as well as taking up teaching jobs in combat training schools.
+- Many professions among the race include being adventurers, working as security/police, taking up hunting and food distributors, as well as taking up teaching jobs in combat/military schools.

 # Leadership